 The following information is intended to help you feel at ease during your first chiropractic appointment.
 However, don't hesitate to give us a call.
-Dr. Russell will personally come to the phone or return your call as soon as he is available to answer any questions that you may have.
+Dr. Larry will personally come to the phone or return your call as soon as he is available to answer any questions that you may have.

 During the first visit, our doctors will complete a thorough examination that typically includes:

 • Physical examination

 Prior to your initial consultation, you will be asked to fill out forms that provide background information about your symptoms and condition.
 For your convenience you can print and fill out our new patient form at home.
 Click here to download.

 You may also be asked to provide family medical history, any pre-existing medical conditions or prior injuries, and previous and current health providers and treatments.

 To properly diagnose your problem and design a treatment program, your doctor of chiropractic needs to know about any of the following: